Car Finance Explained: Your Car Finance Options

 What is Personal Contract Purchase (PCP)?

-Personal Contract Purchase has gained popularity because the monthly payments are lower compared to HP, allowing you to buy a newer or higher spec of car.
-However, this type of agreement is also a little more complicated than Hire Purchase.
+Personal Contract Purchase (PCP) finance has gained popularity because all the payments each month are lower compared to hire purchase, allowing you to buy a car that’s newer or with higher spec.
+However, this type of agreement is also a little more complicated than Hire Purchase (HP).

-With a PCP agreement, your monthly repayments are lower because a significant proportion of the borrowing is deferred to an ‘optional final payment’ at the end of the agreement.
-This final payment is often called a ‘balloon payment’.
+With a personal contract purchase agreement, your fixed monthly repayments are lower because a significant proportion of the borrowing is deferred to an ‘optional final payment’ at the end of the agreement.
+This payment is often called a ‘balloon payment’, which is a final lump sum payment allowing you to own the vehicle outright.

-You’ll need to decide how much deposit you want to make.
+You’ll need to decide how much deposit you want to make on your PCP deal.
 You’ll also need to estimate your expected annual mileage and decide how long you want the agreement to run for – normally between two and four years.

 Guaranteed Future Value (GFV) explained

-To work out your monthly payments, your initial deposit and the optional final payment are deducted from the price of the car.
-The amount left over, plus interest, is then divided over the term and forms the fixed, monthly payments.
+To work out your ongoing payments for a PCP deal, your initial deposit and the balloon payment are deducted from the price of the car.
+The amount left over, plus interest, is then divided over the term and forms the fixed, payments each month for PCP.

 You must be realistic about your expected mileage as excess mileage charges are expensive.
-You’ll also be expected to return the car in good condition.
+You’ll also be expected to return the car in good condition at the end of your PCP deal.
 Any damage that is not classed as ‘fair wear and tear’ will also be subject to charges.
-Your contract will detail the terms and conditions of the agreement and so it is important to read your paperwork thoroughly before signing on the dotted line.
+Your contract will detail the terms and conditions of the car finance agreement and so it is important to read your paperwork thoroughly before signing on the dotted line.

-At the end of the agreement, you will have three options.
+At the end of the personal contract purchase agreement, you will have three options.

 PCP finance pros and cons